A Cyber Innovation Hub

-With more than 6,000 researchers, developers and subject matter experts engaged in security initiatives, IBM operates one of the world's broadest enterprise security research, development and delivery organizations.
-This powerful combination of expertise is made up of the award-winning X-FORCE research and development team—with one of the largest vulnerability databases in the industry—and includes 9 security operations centers, 9 IBM Research centers, 14 software security development labs and the IBM Institute for Advanced Security with chapters in the United States, Europe and the Asia Pacific region.
-Our new center is the latest addition to this global team.
+CCoE is the latest addition to IBM's global network of more than 6,000 security researchers, developers and experts.
+With this global team, IBM operates one of the world's broadest enterprise security research, development and delivery organizations.
+This includes 9 security operations centers, 10 IBM Research centers, 14 software security development labs and the IBM Institute for Advanced Security with chapters in the United States, Europe and the Asia Pacific region.